 Based on the non-scientific, anecdotal research of asking friends and family, the initial response was universal acknowledgement the name does sound cool; but almost everyone mentioned the scarce use of the name is likely because Goliath was a “bad guy”.
 This explanation should be rejected outright.
 A reading of the text reveals Goliath is actually an unsung hero!

-As king, David practiced polygamy and had concubines.
-But that did not satiate his sexual urges.
-He was also a peeping tom who used his position as king to impregnate a married woman named Bathsheba who he had been spying on.
-As if that wasn’t enough, he conspired to cover his misdeed by orchestrating the death of her husband Uriah (a loyal soldier in his army).
-Nowhere are we led to believe Goliath reached these levels of depravity.
+As king, David practiced polygamy and had concubines.5 But that did not satiate his sexual urges.
+He was also a peeping tom6 who used his position as king to impregnate a married woman named Bathsheba who he had been spying on.7 As if that wasn’t enough, he conspired to cover his misdeed by orchestrating the death of her husband Uriah (a loyal soldier in his army).8 Nowhere are we led to believe Goliath reached these levels of depravity.

 The New Testament is not much better.
 Paul openly espoused sexist views saying in 1 Timothy 2:11-14 “A woman should learn in quietness and full submission.
 I do not permit a woman to teach or to assume authority over a man; she must be quiet.
 For Adam was formed first, then Eve.
 And Adam was not the one deceived; it was the woman who was deceived and became a sinner.“ He repeated similar sentiment in 1 Corinthians 14: 34-38 but to ensure churches uphold this ridiculous teaching the bible states “If anyone thinks they are a prophet or otherwise gifted by the Spirit, let them acknowledge that what I am writing to you is the Lord’s command.
 But if anyone ignores this, they will themselves be ignored.”
 Goliath is really looking like a champion now!

 This list could continue but the point has been sufficiently made.
-Goliath was not a bad guy, especially when compared to many of the “good” people from the Bible.
-He doesn’t even come close to the top of the long list of flawed individuals from the Bible whose names are still in common use today.
-There is no question more people should consider naming their children Goliath.
-It’s time he is given his long-overdue respect!
+Goliath was not a bad guy, especially when compared to the long list of flawed individuals from the Bible whose names are still in common use today.
+I urge all who read this to seriously consider bestowing your offspring with this great name!
+He needs to be given his long-overdue respect!